All Products

 Cluster post-processing script

-Select a script to process result data or perform subsequent operations after a computing job is completed.
+This script is used to process result data or perform other subsequent operations after a cluster compute job is complete.

-Specify the maximum number of nodes that a cluster can contain.
-This parameter and the Maximum number of cores in the cluster parameter jointly control the cluster size.
+The maximum number of nodes that the cluster can contain.
+This parameter and the maximum number of cores control the cluster size.

-Resources are managed in groups.
+Resource groups are used to manage resources in groups.
 For more information, see Resource groups.
-By default, E-HPC clusters belong to the default resource group.
-You can modify the setting based on your business requirements.
+By default, the cluster belongs to the default resource group.
+You can change this as needed.

 Step 3: Configure compute nodes and queues